Ulmus parvifolia 'Sempervirens'

-The Chinese Elm cultivar Ulmus parvifolia 'Sempervirens' is an American introduction, commonly known by the synonym 'Evergreen', and may also be in synonymy for U. parvifolia 'Pendens'.
+The Chinese Elm cultivar Ulmus parvifolia 'Sempervirens' is an American introduction from south China, commonly known by the synonym 'Evergreen'.
+It was first listed by Bailey & Bailey in Hortus Second, 747, 1941.

 Description

 Semi-evergreen to evergreen depending on climate, it is described as having a rounded crown and gracefully arching branches bearing deep-green foliage.

 Pests and diseases

 The species and its cultivars are highly resistant, but not immune, to Dutch elm disease, and unaffected by the Elm Leaf Beetle Xanthogaleruca luteola.

 Cultivation

-The tree was first listed by Bailey & Bailey in Hortus Second, 747, 1941, and remains in commercial cultivation in the USA.
+The tree remains in commercial cultivation in the USA.
+Wilkinson states that it was cultivated in Florida.
 It is not known to be in cultivation in Europe or Australasia.